Marguerite Bourgeoys: Life in the colony

-Upon her arrival in the port of Quebec City on the following 22 September, Bourgeoys was offered hospitality with the Ursuline nuns there while transportation to Ville-Marie was arranged.
+Upon her arrival in the port of Quebec City on the following 22 September, Bourgeoys was offered hospitality with the Ursulines there while transportation to Ville-Marie was arranged.
 She declined the offer and spent her stay in Quebec living alongside poor settlers.
 The colony was so small that Bourgeoys would have soon come to know practically everyone.

 During these early years, Bourgeoys initiated institution building.
-In 1657 she organized the formation of a work party to build Ville-Marie's first permanent church - the Notre-Dame-de-Bonsecours Chapel (Bonsecours), known in English as the Chapel of Our Lady of Good Counsel.
+In 1657 she organized the formation of a work party to build Ville-Marie's first permanent church – the Notre-Dame-de-Bonsecours Chapel (Bonsecours), known in English as the Chapel of Our Lady of Good Counsel.
 In April 1658 she was provided with a vacant stone stable by de Maisonneuve, founder of Ville Marie, to serve as a schoolhouse for her students.
 This was the beginning of public schooling in Montreal, which Bourgeoys established five years after arrival.

 Soon after receiving the stable, Bourgeoys departed for France to recruit more women to serve as teachers for the colony.
 She combined this goal with housing and caring for the King's Daughters or filles du roi, as they are known in Quebec, after they arrived from France.
 These were young women who were impoverished or orphaned or looking to start a new life whose passage to Nouvelle France was paid by the Crown in order to marry and create families in the colony.
 The young women had to be recommended by the Church as being of good character.
 Bourgeoys and her four companions also interviewed the male settlers who came to the settlement seeking a wife.